 Low Impact Development (LID).
 A site design strategy with the goal of maintaining or replicating the predevelopment hydrologic conditions.
 Hydrologic functions of storage, infiltration, and ground water recharge, as well as the volume and frequency of discharges are maintained through the use of integrated and distributed micro-scale stormwater management areas, reduction of impervious surfaces, and the lengthening of flow paths and runoff time.
 LID practices may include any combination of site design techniques, strategies, and BMPs to store, infiltrate, evaporate, retain, and detain runoff on the site to more closely replicate pre-development runoff thereby limiting the increase in pollutant loads caused by development.
 Other strategies include the preservation/protection of environmentally sensitive site features such as riparian buffers, wetlands, steep slopes, mature trees, flood plains, woodlands and highly permeable soils.
+Master Plan.
+A map or plan showing the layout and specifications of a site which is presented for approval.
+It is prepared by a licensed engineer, registered land surveyor, or licensed landscape architect.
+A Master Plan shall ensure compliance with all development standards as specified for the zoning district as well as all other Town development requirements.

 Mean Sea Level.
 The average height of the sea for all stages of the tide.
 It is used as reference for establishing various elevations within the floodplain.
 For purposes of this chapter, the term is synonymous with National Geodetic Vertical Datum (NGVD).